 Incoming - Number of incoming units.
 See Transfers.

 This is a physical product - The setting for whether a product needs to be shipped.
 Uncheck it for digital products or services, or for products that you never ship.

 Weight - The product's actual weight.
 This field only appears when This is a physical product is checked.
-Product weight needs to be accurate because it is used to calculate shipping rates.
+Product weight needs to be exact because it is used to calculate shipping rates.
 You can buy a shipping scale at the Shopify Hardware Store.

 HS code - If you want to ship the product internationally, then enter the harmonized system (HS) tariff code.
 These codes provide customs with information so that correct tariffs can be applied to the order.
 You can find the HS code for your product by searching using a keyword in the HS code field of the product details page.
 Learn more about HS codes from the World Customs Organization.

 Fulfillment service - Select a fulfillment service from the list of the ones that you are using.
 If you're not using a fulfillment service, then select Shopify.

 For a product that has variants, this section shows the options for the product, such as color and size.
 For more information about variants, see Variants.